FAQs

 How fast is a dual mode RTOS compared to a traditional system?

 Look for performance here.
-You will see that the system excels in cooperative scheduling.
-That is exactly what is done in high data-load applications.
+You will see that the system excels in almost all categories.

 Why don’t other systems implement dual mode?